Common B2B demand generation questions

 How do you choose between paid and organic channels?

-Choose paid when you need immediate pipeline and have budget for testing; choose organic when building long-term authority with limited budget.
-If your ACV exceeds $100K and buying committee is 6+ people, pair LinkedIn retargeting with SDR sequences tied to content anchors.
+Choose paid when you need immediate pipeline and have budget for testing.
+Choose organic when building long-term authority with a limited budget.
+If your ACV exceeds $100K and your buying committee is 6+ people, pair LinkedIn retargeting with SDR sequences tied to content anchors, because that combination matches both the channel behavior of enterprise buyers and the multi-stakeholder reality of complex deals.

 What's the best channel mix for B2B companies?